Dexter087/disaster-severity-prediction/README.md

 [Open Disaster Severity Prediction App](https://disaster-severity-prediction-2kpp8uxytnndavapv3pyzx.streamlit.app/)

+Replace the placeholder link with the deployed Streamlit Community Cloud URL after hosting.

 The app allows users to enter disaster details such as country, region, disaster type, year, month, magnitude, and magnitude scale.
 It then predicts whether the disaster is likely to have Low, Medium, or High Impact.

 ---

 ## Project Objective

-The objective of this project is to answer the question:
+The objective of this project is to answer the following question:

 > Given the basic details of a disaster event, can a machine learning model classify its expected impact as low, medium, or high?

 The model uses pre-impact information such as country, region, disaster type, year, month, magnitude, and magnitude scale.
-Final impact values such as deaths, affected population, injuries, homelessness, and economic damage are not used as input features because they directly reveal the outcome.
+Final impact values such as deaths, affected population, injuries, homelessness, and economic damage are used only for target construction and are excluded from the training features.

 This makes the project practical because it moves beyond descriptive disaster analysis and focuses on prediction and decision support.